History of North Carolina State University: Early years: 1889–1945

 By the end of World War I, State College experienced many institutional changes and fluctuating enrollment.
 In the 1920s, many of the college's educational units were organized into schools (e.g. School of Agriculture, Textile School...).
 In 1920 enrollment reached 1,000 and by 1929 enrollment doubled to 2,000.
 In 1927, the first women graduated from the college.

 The Great Depression brought many challenges to State College when economic hardships caused enrollment to suffer.
 To address issues institutional inefficiencies, the State of North Carolina established the Consolidated University of North Carolina in 1931.
 This administratively combined the University of North Carolina at Chapel Hill, the Woman's College in Greensboro, and State College.
 This move also brought another name – North Carolina State College of Agriculture and Engineering of the University of North Carolina.
 The Consolidated University of North Carolina lasted until 1972 when it was remade into the University of North Carolina system.
 By 1937 enrollment rebounded to over 2,000, but World War II caused enrollment to drop below 1,000.
 In 1937 Blake R. Van Leer joined as Dean and started the graduate program for engineering.
+In 1942, Van Leer successfully encouraged NC State's first women to pursue an engineering degree, 4-5 women would enroll and the first women graduated in 1941.
+One of his students Katharine Stinson became the Federal Aviation Administration's first female engineer.